Code47X/react-movie-db/README.md

 [Check it out here!](http://react-movie-db.s3-website.us-east-2.amazonaws.com/)

 # About
 This was a little project I put together while learning React.
 More of a demonstration of my abilities than a functional application.
-It interfaces with the awesome [themoviedb.org](https://www.themoviedb.org) to pull back movie information and images.
+It interfaces with [themoviedb.org](https://www.themoviedb.org) to pull back movie information and images.
 Coming from a background in Rails and AngularJS the transition to React for this project was a fun challenge.
 I look forward to using React in my future projects!
+Shoutout to the awesome [Level Up Tutorials!](https://www.leveluptutorials.com/)

 ## Code Samples
 In this project I wanted to focus on writing clean and modern es6 code with React 16.
 Heres a few samples I wanted to show off.
 Feel free to check all the source files out in the repo!